malemay/katcher/README.md

 With the output being written to stdout.
-The p-value file must be a table of *k*-mers and their p-values as output by the *k*-mer GWAS approach, such as the `test/kmer_pvalues.txt` included in this repository.
+The p-value file must be a table of *k*-mers and their p-values as output by the *k*-mer GWAS approach, such as the `test/kmer_pvalues.txt` included in this repository. the p-values will be added as a PV tag of comma-separated values corresponding to their matching KM tag.

 ### list_kmers

 Finally, the `list_kmers` program can be used to obtain a list of *k*-mers to use as input to `katcher` from a presence/absence table of *k*-mers and the name of a sample of interest.
-This can be useful to aboid looking for *k*-mers that are known beforehand not to be present in a given sample.
+This can be useful to avoid looking for *k*-mers that are known beforehand not to be present in a given sample.
 The usage for this program is: